Free Resources

 Simple Somatic Tools to Support Drug Withdrawal

 When tapering off medications such as benzodiazepines or other substances, your nervous system is re-learning how to regulate itself without their influence.
 This can feel like waves of overstimulation, overwhelm, or physical discomfort.
 Somatic practices offer gentle reminders of safety and steadiness.
 Rather than trying to push symptoms away, these simple practices help you reconnect with subtle cues of grounding, containment, and presence, supporting your system as it gradually restores balance.
 These practices are meant to complement medical care, not replace it.
-Always follow the guidance of your prescribing doctor when tapering or withdrawing from any medication.
+It’s paramount to always follow the guidance of your prescribing doctor when tapering or withdrawing from any medication.

 Creating & Tending to Your Inner Refuge Meditation